 - The main language families include Dravidian, Indo–Aryan, and Sino–Tibetan.
 Bodo is the Sino–Tibetan language spoken in northeastern Indian states with the most speakers (1.4 million).

-- Languages considered being mother tongues or regional languages in the south of India have grammatical structures and scripts with Dravidian roots, and languages used in the central and northern regions of India are part of the Indo–Aryan family of languages.
+- Languages considered mother tongues or regional languages in the south of India have grammatical structures and scripts with Dravidian roots, and languages used in the central and northern regions of India are part of the Indo–Aryan family of languages.

 Many central and northern Indian languages use scripts derived from the Nagari script.